 Bursting with glee, Council decided to create an entire industrial estate next to the Crompton Parkinson site.
 In 1956, it officially resumed the land to develop new streets and blocks.

 Surrounded by small farms, Badgally Road had already existed for years.
 It was named after its destination, the hill on which St Gregory's College now stands.
-Earlier this century, Badgally was actually pronounced "Badjally".
+Earlier in the 20th century, Badgally was actually pronounced "Badjally".
 The Sydney Gazette of October 19, 1811, reported a kangaroo hunt at the site, describing it as "Badge Allen" hill.